-Below is a list of our school uniform.
+Below is a list of our school uniform, and more information on help available for uniform.

-All clothing must be clearly marked with the child’s name.
+Our school colour is claret/ burgundy/ maroon.
+All clothing must be clearly marked with your child’s name.

 - White or burgundy polo shirt, blouse or formal shirt.